dotnet/AspNetCore.Docs/aspnetcore/signalr/groups.md

 ## What are users?

 SignalR allows you to send messages to all connections associated with a specific user.
-By default SignalR will use the `ClaimTypes.NameIdentifier` from the `ClaimsPrincipal` associated with the connection as the user identifier.
+By default SignalR uses the `ClaimTypes.NameIdentifier` from the `ClaimsPrincipal` associated with the connection as the user identifier.
 Multiple connections can be associated with the same user.
 For example, you can be connected on your desktop, your phone, and your laptop.
-If you send to the user all three connections will receive the message.
+If a message is sent to the user all three connections will receive the message.

-You can send a message to a specific user by passing the user identifier to the `User(...)` function in your hub method as shown in the following example.
+Send a message to a specific user by passing the user identifier to the `User` function in your hub method as shown in the following example:

 > [!NOTE]
 > The user identifier is case-sensitive.